Husband backed into a pole in his work's parking lot how to handle insurance

 - Second, look at your car insurance policy to see what kind of coverage you have on the vehicle involved in the accident.
 In order for your car to be repaired, you will need to have collision coverage and you will be responsible for your deductible.

-is information on what you can expect.
+If you're curious, you can find additional information about the claims process in our guide to filing claims (featuring a claims calculator).
 Good luck and if you have any further questions, don't hesitate to ask.